haleynmyers/genie-demo/README.md

 `npm test`

 ## Questions
-undefined
 [Visit my profile](https://github.com/haleynmyers)
-For questions about this program or about contributing, please email me at haleynmyers@gmail.com
+For questions about this program or about contributing, please email me at [haleynmyers@gmail.com](mailto:haleynmyers@gmail.com)